20 Things You Do Before Bed That Sabotage Your Sleep

 Try these daily habits for better sleep tonight.

 Going to bed hungry

 While you certainly don’t want to go to bed on a full stomach, you also don’t want your stomach to be growling.
 “In many cases, this can cause a drop in blood sugar which could actually be waking you up at night,” warns Dr. Breus.
 “When your blood sugar gets low, insulin is produced to help utilize fat stores, but this can be stimulating and keep you awake.”
 His go-to remedy for this situation is a teaspoon of raw honey, which keeps your blood sugar stable longer.
-Also, be sure to avoid eating these foods before bed.

 Worrying is something most of us can’t help but do from time to time, but if at all possible, try not to let your mind race before bed.
 If your thoughts run haywire, they can easily interfere with sleep.
-Try keeping a worry journal, recommends Mark S. Aloia, MD, sleep expert, Global Lead of Health Behaviour Change at Philips and psychologist at National Jewish Health.
+Try keeping a worry journal, recommends Mark S. Aloia, MD, sleep expert, Global Lead of Health Behavior Change at Philips and psychologist at National Jewish Health.
 “About an hour and a half before bedtime, write down your worries, your lists of things to do or anything that tends to creep up when you’re trying to sleep,” he says.
 “Getting these things off of your mind and giving them the time they need can help keep them from bothering you later.”